rust-lang/prev.rust-lang.org/faq.md

 ### How do I debug Rust programs?
 </a>

-Rust programs can be debugged using [gdb](http://sourceware.org/gdb/current/onlinedocs/gdb/) or [lldb](http://lldb.llvm.org/tutorial.html), same as C and C++.
+Rust programs can be debugged using [gdb](http://sourceware.org/gdb/current/onlinedocs/gdb/) or [lldb](http://lldb.llvm.org/tutorial.html), the same as C and C++.
 In fact, every Rust installation comes with one or both of rust-gdb and rust-lldb (depending on platform support).
 These are wrappers over gdb and lldb with Rust pretty-printing enabled.

 <a href="#how-do-i-locate-a-panic" name="how-do-i-locate-a-panic">
 ### `rustc` said a panic occurred in standard library code.
 How do I locate the mistake in my code?